-Constructive Termination and Involuntary Termination Without Cause.
-Under our employment agreement with Mr. McGraw, if he is involuntarily terminated without cause or in the event of his "constructive termination," he will receive:
+Under our employment agreement with Mr. McGraw and the terms of our LTIPs, if he is involuntarily terminated without cause or in the event of his "constructive termination":

-- · His base compensation for the remainder of his employment term, but not less than two times his annualized base compensation; - His target cash bonus; - Company premium contributions for the period of continuation coverage available to him and his eligible dependents under Section 4980B of the Code, commonly referred to as "COBRA"; and - Full vesting in the target number of shares of restricted stock awarded for the year of his separation, if any.
+- He will receive a cash payment equal to two times his annualized base compensation and the amount of his target bonus; - His target restricted stock award will vest; - The Company will pay premiums for the period of continuation coverage available to him and his eligible dependents under Section 4980B of the Code, commonly referred to as "COBRA"; and - If Mr. McGraw is terminated without cause, his vested options will remain exercisable during the 30-day period following his termination (60 days for options granted under the 2001 LTIP).

-Mr. Hart will receive similar benefits under his employment agreement and LTIP grants and awards if he is involuntarily terminated without cause or in the event of his constructive termination:
+Mr. Hart will receive similar benefits under our employment agreement and the LTIPs if he is involuntarily terminated without cause or in the event of his constructive termination: